GregN94/BackMeUp/README.md

 -Listing content of backups.

+-Install file

+-Option to remove selectedd list of backups.

 TODO:

 -Option of adding/removing new folders to be backuped.

--Option to remove single backup.

 -Automatically run up script on daily basis.

--Install file??

 -Backup on remote drive/repository??